Hoblirm/CppConsole/README.md

 strftime(buffer,80,"The date is: %B, %d, %Y",now);
 ```

 Now we would like to see the contents of buffer.
-To print to the screen we can simply type a blank line.
-However, the strftime() method returns an integer which we are not interested in.
 To get the contents of buffer, enter this:

 ```bash
 buffer@